-Find out which inoculations are recommended for travel to the country (or countries) you are planning to visit.
-Some inoculations require several weeks to complete, so start this process early.
+Find out which immunizations are recommended for travel to the country (or countries) you are planning to visit.
+Some require several weeks to become effective or to complete, so start this process early.

-WSU Health and Wellness provides immunizations and pre-travel consultations for WSU students and faculty.
+WSU Health and Wellness provides immunizations and pre-travel consultations for WSU students.

 If you are planning to travel extensively in rural or jungle areas in Latin America, Africa, or Asia, be sure to talk with your doctor about preventive measures against malaria.

-If you are taking any prescription medications, you should bring a sufficient supply for your entire stay with you.
-Be sure to bring a copy of the prescription and/or a doctor’s statement.
+If you are taking any prescription medications, you should bring a sufficient supply for your entire stay.
+Be sure to carry a copy of the prescription and/or a doctor’s statement with you.
 You may need to show these documents when going through customs.
 Research any restrictions the country you are visiting may have regarding the type(s) of medication and allowable import quantities.

 Road crashes are the leading cause of death for American citizens abroad, and young people between the ages of 15 and 24 are most at risk.
 Every year, hundreds of Americans die in vehicle-related accidents while abroad.